Going Tent Camping for the First Time?

 - Notepad, pens, pencils

 - Cell phone and charger.
-You can use the alarm clock in your cellphone if your campsite has electricity or you can use a car charger.
-Otherwise bring a battery operated alarm clock with you.
+You can use the alarm clock on your cellphone if your campsite has electricity or you can use a car charger.
+Otherwise, bring a battery-operated alarm clock with you.

 - Maps of hiking and biking trails.
 Get a printout of all the necessary documents that you may need during your stay.

 - Bicycles, if your campground has biking trails.
 You may also have the option of renting bikes.
 Check your campground's website for all the specific details.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Jess on September 02, 2020:

 Going this weekend for my birthday!
 I didn't want to forget anything.
 This is the best list EVER!

 This list is the best list I have ever seen

 Kelly Ann Christensen from Overland Park, Johnson County, Kansas on January 25, 2020: